cutiepi-io/cutiepi-doc/README.md

 ## CutiePi tablet - User Manual

+CutiePi tablet is a 100% open source Raspberry Pi 4 tablet powered by the Compute Module 4.
+It has a 5000mAh li-po battery, an 8 inch multi-touch display with 1280 x 800 resolution, and a handle that also doubles as a stand.

+The tablet also has a built-in gyroscope, a rear-view camera, a microphone and a speaker, you can simply carry or use it like your everyday gadgets.

 - Name: CutiePi tablet
 - Model: `CUTIEPI-01`
 - FCC ID: `2A3SP-CUTIEPI-01`

-## Introduction

-CutiePi is a Raspberry Pi 4 based tablet powered by the Compute Module 4.
-It has a 5000mAh li-po battery, an 8 inch multi-touch display with 1280 x 800 resolution, and a handle that also doubles as a stand.

-The tablet also has a built-in gyroscope, a rear-view camera, a microphone and a speaker, you can simply carry or use it like your everyday gadgets.

-## How to Get Started with your CutiePi
+## How to Get Started with your CutiePi tablet

 ![](screenshots/cutiepi-manual-instruction.png)

-### 🔋 Turning CutiePi On / Off
+### Turning CutiePi On / Off

-- Power On: Press and hold for `3s`
+- Power On: Press and hold for `3s` till the backlight turns on
 - Sleep/Wake: Short press
-- Force Shutdown: Press and hold for `10s`
+- Force Shutdown: Press and hold for `10s` till the backlight turns off

-Please make sure the display is completely turned off after it was shutting down, otherwise it may drain the battery.
+Please make sure the display is completely turned off after it's shutting down, otherwise it may drain the battery.

-### ⚠️ Mind the Heat
+### Mind the Heat

 Do not be alarmed if the back of the CutiePi gets hot:

 - This is by design.
 This means that the heat sink is doing its job
 - If you wish, you may cool down CutiePi by by adjusting the `Power Mode` in the Settings

-### 💾 In Case of Software Upgrade
+### In Case of Software Upgrade

 Just like Raspberry Pi, the CutiePi's OS runs on a micro SD card: